iqr-lab/pointcloud_stitching/calibration/README.md

 Calibration is done with the Kalibr toolkit.
 Ensure that all edge servers are listed in [`HOSTS`](/HOSTS).
 Do NOT move any of the cameras physically during this process.

+Critically, this process generates a chain of transformations.
+Therefore, transformation matrices are pairwse-relative.
+If not all cameras can see the target board at the same time, you can link together separate chains.

 ## Installation
 Install `kalibr` following this [doc](https://iqr.cs.yale.edu/docs/computer-vision/kalibr.html).

-Install the dependencies for this module by running `python ../host.py edge_scripts/calibration_dependencies.sh`.
+Install the dependencies for this module by running `python host.py edge_scripts/calibration_dependencies.sh`.
 This script assumes you have `uv` properly configured.
+All scripts are intended to be at project root.
+Edge nodes are assumed to have the project files installed.

 ## Dataset Creation
-1. Run `python ../host.py edge_scripts/capture_images.sh`.
+1. Run `python host.py edge_scripts/capture_images.sh`.
 While this is running, make sure to move the calibration target around for about 20 seconds.
 1. Update the local path and SSH keys as necessary in  [`edge_scripts/transfer_images.sh`](/edge_scripts/transfer_images.sh)
-1. Run `python ../host.py edge_scripts/transfer_images.sh`.
+1. Run `python host.py edge_scripts/transfer_images.sh`.
 If images are still being captured, the script will error and tell you.
 1. Run `python rename.py`
 1. Set the `FOLDER` env var to the absolute path of the local `dataset` directory
 1. Run the following to enter the `kalibr` Docker container terminal.
 Keep this open in a terminal window.